Western Mustangs: Varsity teams

-The University of Western Ontario's Athletics program currently supports 26 varsity programs.
+The University of Western Ontario's Athletics program currently supports 46 varsity programs.

+While technically not considered a varsity team, Western has a university ringette team which competes annually in the Canadian national University Challenge Cup.

 Badminton

 Badminton started in the early 1930s at Western as a club, but transitioned to a varsity sport once recognized in the OUA.
 The team consistently places in the top 3 during OUA championships, and has won 10 OUA championships, with the last one being in 2014.

 During the 1970s, the team saw much acclaim.
-Jamie Paulson attended Western at this time and dominated in both singles and doubles at OUAA tournaments in the 1970-71 season, winning 33 out of 36 matches.
-This streak continued even after Paulson's departure, and Western won the OUAA badminton championships in 1970-71, 1972–73, 1975–76, 1976–77, and 1977-78 seasons.
+Jamie Paulson attended Western at this time and dominated in both singles and doubles at OUAA tournaments in the 1970–71 season, winning 33 out of 36 matches.
+This streak continued even after Paulson's departure, and Western won the OUAA badminton championships in 1970–71, 1972–73, 1975–76, 1976–77, and 1977–78 seasons.
 More recently, former alumni Alex Bruce competed in the 2012 Summer Olympics as well as win a gold medal at the 2011 Pan American Games.